 On the invitations, advise everyone to wear or bring socks and whether bowling shoes are needed or will be rented.

 Bowling Party Invitations

-Speaking of invitations, set the tone for the party with bowling-themed invites.
+Set the tone for the party with bowling-themed invites.
 You could purchase them at party stores or online, or customize and print your own.

-Ask your child to draw a picture related to bowling.
+To make your own, ask your child to draw a picture related to bowling.
 Scan the image and add the text that explains the party details next to the picture using a page design program on your computer.
 Then, print as many copies of the invitation as you need onto card stock.

 You could even use the images to make iron-on transfers for tank tops to give out as party favors at the end of the day.